 The final step is adding your betta to their new tank, which can be tricky the first time.

-To avoid serious health problems from stress, it is important for your betta to adjust to the new water conditions in their new tank which is a process called acclimatization.
+To avoid serious health problems from stress, it is important for your betta to adjust to the new water conditions in their new tank, which is a process called acclimatization.

 How To Acclimate Betta Fish

 Step 2.
-After around 10-15 minutes, take the container or bag with your betta fish and float it in their new tank so that the water temperature in the container slowly adjusts and your betta can see their new surroundings before being released.
+After around 10-15 minutes, take the container or bag with your betta fish and float it in its new tank so that the water temperature in the container slowly adjusts and your betta can see their new surroundings before being released.

 Step 3.
 Put some food into their new tank to give them some focus and let them know their new environment is one where they can relax.

-Your new betta should now be well acclimatized to its new tank and you shouldn’t witness any problems.
+Your new betta should now be well-acclimatized to its new tank, and you shouldn’t witness any problems.

-Betta Fish New Tank Syndrome
+New Tank Syndrome

 Although these behaviors are generally caused by the stress of a new environment, the actual cause of new tank syndrome is a tank that has not been correctly cycled and is still not ready for fish.

-When setting up a new tank, it is important to take the time and do everything right to avoid this syndrome.
+When setting up a new tank, it is important to take the time and do everything right.
+Water needs to be tested for correct parameters and oxygenation.

 Enjoy Your New Betta Tank

 Hopefully, you will enjoy your new betta fish and won’t have too many problems along the way.
-Just feed your betta correctly with a mixture of frozen foods, and live food, avoid overfeeding, and give them a balanced diet.
+Just feed your betta correctly with a mixture of frozen foods and live food, avoid overfeeding, and give them a balanced diet.
 Feeding with live foods is also recommended from time to time.